-- A wide range of data is used achievement data, pupils' work, observations, learning walks, case studies, and staff, parent and pupil voice and Corrective Review Notes - Assessment Data is collected termly so that the impact of interventions can be monitored regularly.
-Weekly dialogue ensures that groupings are fluid and adults quickly respond to changing needs - Assessments are closely moderated to ensure they are accurate - Teaching staff and support staff attend and contribute to pupil progress meetings each term and the identification of children is reviewed - Regular feedback about performance is given to children and parents - Interventions are adapted or changed if they are not working - A designated member of the SLT maintains an overview of EYPP and pupil premium spending
+- A wide range of data is used achievement data, pupils' work, observations, learning walks, case studies, and staff, parent and pupil voice and Correct Review and highlight what the child knows and can do and the next steps in learning are set. - Assessment Data is collected termly so that the impact of interventions can be monitored regularly.
+Weekly dialogue ensures that groupings are fluid and adults quickly respond to changing needs. - Assessments are closely moderated to ensure they are accurate. - Teaching staff and support staff attend and contribute to pupil progress meetings each term and the identification of children is reviewed. - Regular feedback about performance is given to children and parents. - Interventions are adapted or changed if they are not working. - A designated member of the SLT maintains an overview of EYPP and pupil premium spending.